-Give structure to a mural without losing its flexibility.
+Give structure to your mural without losing flexibility.

 Areas act as smart frames for your content, and allow you to navigate the mural in a unique way.
-It's a pretty great tool, so we'll walk you through all different things you can do with them.
+It's a tool that has many potential uses, so we'll walk you through all the different things you can do with the area feature.

 In this article you will learn how to: